ngs-docs/angus/compare_transcriptome_assembly_to_ref.md

 >   * `-remote` – This tells the computer to send the blast job to the NCBI servers and use their database.
 >   * `-max_target_seqs` and `-max_hsps` are the same as described above in our first blast.
 >   * `-out` specifies the output file, and `-outfmt` specifies how we want it – tabular and which columns (see `blastn -help`)
+> * Lastly, we have an `&` symbol at the end.
+That tells the computer to run the process in the background so we can still work in our terminal.
+You can check on the job with the command `jobs`.
+This will finish when it does and won't hurt anything if you disconnect or sign off before then.

 This may take a few minutes (the amount of traffic the blast servers deal with fluctuates.
 If you'd like to just move forward, you can download a results file as follows and move on while that continues in the background: